Bitcoin Ordinals Inscriptions

 Non-fungible tokens, such as Ethereum NFTs or Stacks NFTs, generally point to off-chain data such as an image.
 This data can be kept on IPFS, a decentralized file storage system that can be changed using dynamic metadata, as well as other file storage systems, each with unique counterparty risk trade-offs.
 Metadata can be refreshed on NFT marketplaces such as Gamma.io and OpenSea, which makes NFTs "incomplete" for Rodarmor.

-For Casey Rodarmer, Ordinals NFTs, however, are "complete" because all the data is inscribed directly on-chain.
+Ordinals NFTs, however, are "complete" because all the data is inscribed directly on-chain.
 They are intended to reflect what NFTs should be: true digital artifacts.
-NFTs also often have creator royalties attached to them, as is the case on NFT marketplaces such as Gamma.io, whereas in his view, Ordinals don't.
-On the Gamma.io Ordinal marketplace, creators can opt-in to include royalties.
+NFTs also often have creator royalties attached to them, as is the case on NFT marketplaces such as Gamma.io, whereas digital artifacts don't necessarily.
+Gamma.io did implement opt-in creator earnings.

 What is an Ordinal inscription?